Youth-run ‘The Good Stuff Store’ boosts access to healthy foods

 It’s all thanks to the Sodexo Stop Hunger Foundation’s partnership with Dole, the Boys & Girls Club of Central Mississippi, and the Partnership for a Healthier America.

-‘The Good Stuff Store’ officially opens its doors Tuesday, October 24th at two Boys and Girls Club locations on West Capitol Street and Sykes Road.
+‘The Good Stuff Store’ officially opens its doors Tuesday, October 24 at the two Boys and Girls Club locations on West Capitol Street and Sykes Road.